wpalmer/condense/README.md

 ### FnIncludeFile

-Reference an external file, adding it (as its JSON interpretation) to the emplate.
+Reference an external file, adding it (as its JSON interpretation) to the template.
 This function will panic if the file is not found, or is not valid JSON.

+### FnIncludeFileRaw

+Reference an external file, adding it (as a JSON string) to the template.
+This function will panic if the file is not found.

 ### FnJoin